Research, Product Design, Metrics.

 With the information in hand and a clearly defined problem, I set about designing concepts for a better dashboard and came up with some exploratory iterations.
 A couple of key decisions I made were to make it easy to highlight new features and to define announcement banners that could be used to highlight important information.

-After a couple of rounds of internal design critiques with the design team and scrum development team, I moved forward with one of the concepts that resonated well with the team.
+After a couple of rounds of internal design critiques with the design team and scrum development team, I moved forward with the concept that resonated the best with the team.
 We conducted internal usability tests and made further adjustments, arriving at a final design that went into development.

-We also took the opportunity to ask some of our users what they thought of the redesigned dashboard with a survey - more for our own curiosity.
+We also took the opportunity to ask our users their opinion of the redesigned dashboard.
 Out of a total of 341 respondents, 90% said they loved it and 10% said they hated it.

 Some next steps that could help move our dentists away from the paper evaluations: